-Vanderbilt Surname Genealogy
+Vanderbilt Surname Meaning

 The German and Dutch word bulte meaning “mound” and describing someone who lived by a low hill was the basis of the place-name of De Bilt that lay just northeast of Utrecht in Holland.

-Vanderbilt Resources on
+Vanderbilt Surname Resources on The Internet

 - Cornelius Vanderbilt.
 The story of Cornelius Vanderbilt.

 - Vanderbilt Family Genealogy.
 Vanderbilt genealogy miscellania.

 - Vanderbilt Sketches.
 Vanderbilt stories.